EsotericSoftware/kryo/README.md

 Kryo can also perform automatic deep and shallow copying/cloning.
 This is direct copying from object to object, not object to bytes to object.

+This documentation is for Kryo version 5.x.
+See [the Wiki](https://github.com/EsotericSoftware/kryo/wiki/Kryo-v4) for version 4.x.

 ## Contact / Mailing list

 Please use the [Kryo mailing list](https://groups.google.com/forum/#!forum/kryo-users) for questions, discussions, and support.
 Please limit use of the Kryo issue tracker to bugs and enhancements, not questions, discussions, or support.